 How to Stop Dog Barking When Left Alone.
 A Helpful and Useful Guide.

 Some dogs, however, will not be able to withstand you leaving the house.
 Unfortunately, we cannot afford to spend all our time with our dogs, despite how much we love them.
-This article is going to focus on the reasons why dogs may bark relentlessly, as well as how to stop a dog from barking when left alone.
+This article will focus on why dogs may bark relentlessly and how to stop a dog from barking when left alone.

-Keeping a barking dog is problematic to you and your neighbors.
-In fact, you might get into legal issues with your neighbors because of your barking dog.
-You will need to come up with a way to solve this immediately you notice this behavior.
+Keeping a barking dog is problematic for you and your neighbors.
+You might have legal issues with your neighbors because of your barking dog.
+You will need to devise a way to solve this immediately after noticing this behavior.

 Why is my dog barking whenever I leave him alone at home?

-Well, before you can go on to get a solution for your barking dog, it is important to know why he is doing so.
-There are different reasons that could lead your dog to bark excessively.
+Before you can go on to get a solution for your barking dog, it is essential to know why he is doing so.
+Different reasons could lead your dog to bark excessively.
 Let us now discuss some of the common reasons why your pup might be making unnecessary noise in the neighborhood;

-This will not only be your problem to solve but your neighbors might have an issue with your dog.
-Dogs with separation anxiety usually cannot stand being on their own and will often be clingy towards their owners.
+This will not only be your problem to solve, but your neighbors might have an issue with your dog.
+Dogs with separation anxiety usually cannot stand being alone and are often clingy towards their owners.

 Some dogs are prone to separation anxiety more than others.
-Dogs that have been from one rescue to another may be experiencing this kind of anxiety.
+Dogs from one rescue to another may be experiencing this kind of anxiety.
 If you have recently adopted a puppy, you might as well be dealing with this kind of anxiety.
-In fact, change of residence or anything in the household could bring about separation anxiety.
+A change of residence or anything in the household could bring about separation anxiety.

-This problem is not something that you can just ignore.
-Understand that allowing barking to go on for a long time is only promoting long-term behavioral issues.
-Therefore, you should make sure that this problem is handled as soon as you recognize the anxiety.
+This problem is not something that you can ignore.
+Understand that allowing the barking to go on for a long time only promotes long-term behavioral issues.
+Therefore, you should ensure that this problem is handled as soon as you recognize the anxiety.

 Some dogs are genetically prone to barking.
-This is especially in the case of smaller breeds of dogs that will usually have a barking problem.
-In other cases, breeds that were meant for security purposes will have the same problem.
-This is why most dog owners will consider the type and breed of dogs they are adopting, based on their purposes.
+This is especially true for smaller breeds of dogs that usually have a barking problem.
+In other cases, species that were meant for security purposes will have the same problem.
+This is why most dog owners will consider the type and breed of dogs they are adopting based on their goals.

-The smaller breeds of dogs like Poodles and Chihuahuas are basically barkers.
+The smaller breeds of dogs like Poodles and Chihuahuas are barkers.
 They will bark at the slightest movement near your house, especially if you are not around.
-This means that even your doorbell or a stranger approaching your house will prompt your pup to start barking.
+Even your doorbell or a stranger approaching your home will prompt your pup to start barking.

-Larger breeds like the german shepherd Dog were specifically bred for security purposes.
+Larger breeds like the German shepherd Dog were specifically bred for security purposes.
 They would alert farmers and herders whenever there was something unusual.
-However, we keep dogs for various purposes, and rarely will you find a home bred dog for security.
-Therefore, getting this breed of a dog means that you may have to deal with an excessive barking problem.
+However, we keep dogs for various purposes, and rarely will you find a home-bred dog for security.
+Therefore, getting this dog breed means you may have to deal with an excessive barking problem.

-The good news is that you can be able to train your dog in order to stop him from barking when left alone.
+The good news is that you can train your dog to stop him from barking when left alone.
 We shall look at that later on in this article.

 Boredom and Loneliness

 Unfortunately for us, dogs are barking to communicate or express themselves.
 Boredom will make your dog start thinking and looking for you in the house.
-Often, you respond to his barking and so he will use the latter to call for you in the house.
+You often respond to his barking, so he will use the latter to call for you in the place.

-And since you cannot spend your entire day with your dog, you will definitely have to provide an alternative.
-In the next section, we are going to discuss what to do in order to make sure that our dogs are not bored or lonely whenever we leave our homes.
+And since you cannot spend your entire day with your dog, you will have to provide an alternative.
+In the next section, we will discuss what to do to ensure that our dogs are not bored or lonely whenever we leave our homes.

 Tips that will help you stop dog barking when left alone

 If you are trying to stop your dog from barking when left alone, then do not panic.
 Over the years, we have been able to study dog behavior, which has enabled us to domesticate dogs without any issues.
-As much as we understand them, they have no idea how human being work or reason.
+As much as we understand them, they have no idea how human beings work or reason.
 This leaves us with the task of equipping them with knowledge of acceptable and unacceptable behaviors.
-Luckily for us, we can be able to modify dog behavior in order to facilitate harmonious living in the same household.
+Luckily, we can modify dog behavior to facilitate harmonious living in the same household.